AI Readiness Assessment

 Process Readiness

-Whether the workflows around the AI work are repeatable, with clear inputs, outputs, and success criteria the model can plug into without breaking everything downstream.
+Whether the workflows around the AI work are repeatable, with clear inputs, outputs, and success criteria that the model can plug into without breaking everything downstream.

 People & Change Readiness